YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * LOAD accepts files with DOS style termination.

-* MUPIP LOAD command considers a sequential file as encoded in UTF-8 if the environment variable ydb_chset is set to UTF-8.
-Ensure that MUPIP EXTRACT commands and the corresponding MUPIP LOAD commands execute with the same setting for the environment variable ydb_chset.
+* MUPIP LOAD command considers a sequential file as encoded in UTF-8 if the environment variable gtm_chset is set to UTF-8.
+Ensure that MUPIP EXTRACT commands and the corresponding MUPIP LOAD commands execute with the same setting for the environment variable gtm_chset.

 * For information on loading with an M "percent utility," refer to the `%GI section of the "M Utility Routines" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/utility.html#gi>`_.
 LOAD is typically faster, but the %GI utility can be customized.